 Baby development in the first 12 months is amazing.
 Through warm and responsive interactions with you and other caregivers, as well as play, babies learn to communicate, think, move, express emotions and much more.

-In general, development happens in the same order in most children, but skills might develop at different ages or times.
+Development is progressive, with each change building on earlier ones.
+And developmental changes generally happen in the same order in most children, but they might happen at different ages or times.
 For example, children usually learn to stand, and then they learn to walk.
 But this development can happen any time between 8 and 18 months.

 Baby developmental milestones

-Developmental achievements are called ‘milestones’.
-Growth and development milestones are a useful guide for tracking your baby’s development.
+Developmental ‘milestones’ are behavioural or physical signs of a baby’s development.
+Developmental milestones are a useful guide for tracking your baby’s development.

 Developmental milestones are grouped under headings according to the parts of the body they refer to:

-- Large body movements (gross motor skills) involve the coordination and control of large muscles, and skills like walking, sitting and running.
+- Large body movements (gross motor skills) involve the coordination and control of large muscles and include skills like walking, sitting and running.

-- Small body movements (fine motor skills) involve the coordination and control of small muscles, and skills like holding a rattle and picking up crumbs.
+- Small body movements (fine motor skills) involve the coordination and control of small muscles and include skills like holding a rattle and picking up crumbs.